Achala Sachdev

-Achala Sachdev (3 May 1920 – 30 April 2012) was an Indian actress who appeared in classic films of Hindi language film industry.
-She was from Peshawar and started her career as a child actor.
+Achala Sachdev (3 May 1920 – 30 April 2012) was an Indian actress who appeared in classic films of Hindi language film industry, who started her career as a child actor.
 She later became known for mother and grandmother roles in Hindi films.
 Her most memorable roles were as Balraj Sahni's wife in Waqt (1965) and Kajol's grandmother in Dilwale Dulhania Le Jayenge (1995).

 Early life

 Achala Sachdev was born on 3 May 1920 in Peshawar.

 Career

 Achala worked for All India Radio, Lahore before the partition of India, and then at Delhi All India Radio.
 Achala made her film debut with Fashionable Wife (1938), and acted in over 130 Hindi films.
 She has acted in many Yash Raj Films, starting with Yash Chopra's first production Daag: A Poem of Love (1973) and films such as Chandni (1989) and Dilwale Dulhania Le Jayenge (1995).
 Her other noted films were Prem Pujari, Mera Naam Joker, Hare Rama Hare Krishna and Andaz, apart from acting in English films such as the Mark Robson's Nine Hours to Rama (1963) and Merchant Ivory's The Householder (1963).
 However, her most noted role remains as Balraj Sahani's wife in Waqt (1965), wherein the hit song Ae Meri Zohra Jabeen was picturised on her.